acbsp/bonafide.guru/en/contents.rst

 "The Vedas enjoin us to **accept** a guru; actually, they say to **accept** the guru, not just a guru. **The guru is one because he comes in disciplic succession**.
-What Vyasadeva and Krsna taught five thousand years ago is also being taught now.
+What Vyāsadeva and Krsna taught five thousand years ago is also being taught now.
 There is no difference between the two instructions.
 Although hundreds and thousands of acaryas have come and gone, the message is one\ **.
 The real guru cannot be two**\ **, for